yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 Description of the images:

-* A base image includes a base product installation and doesn't change frequently.
+* A base image includes a base product installation and does not change frequently.
 You update a base image only when you need to install an update for the underlying operating system, or when you need to install a service pack for AMPLIFY API Management or upgrade the